- You are viewing a Navigating Care library resource.

 HOW should this medicine be used?

 Romidepsin injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein) over a 4-hour period by a doctor or nurse.
-It is usually given on days 1, 8, and 15 of a 28-day cycle.
-This cycle may be repeated as long as the medication continues to work and does not cause severe side effects.
+It is usually given on days 1, 8, and 15 of a 28-day cycle for as long as your doctor recommends that you receive treatment.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Before receiving romidepsin injection,